 Contact Eco Yoga Truly Park for information about volunteering here.

-Vrindavan Ecological Gardens is located 1340 meters above sea level, in a magnificent subtropical jungle, on 65 hectares of land (most of which is virgin forest), with spectacular waterfalls and pools for bathing.
-This farm receives visitors from all over the world and has a splendid vegetarian restaurant as well as a temazcal (sweatlodge).
+Vrindavan Ecological Gardens is located 1340 meters above sea level, in a magnificent subtropical jungle, on 65 hectares of land.
+Most of it is virgin forest with spectacular waterfalls and pools for bathing.
+This farm receives visitors from all over the world and has a splendid vegetarian restaurant and a temascal (sweatlodge).

-In the great bio-diversity of the Ecological Corridor you can find more than 1000 species of the 3700 orchids indigenous to Ecuador as well as many other exotic plant species.
-Situated in the heart of this beautiful valley, you can appreciate these beautiful gifts of mother nature in our orchid farm and lead a holistic lifestyle, respecting and harmonizing with the environment.
+In the great bio-diversity of the Ecological Corridor you can find more than 1000 species of the 3700 orchids indigenous to Ecuador likewise many other exotic plant species.
+Situated in the heart of this beautiful valley, you can appreciate these beautiful gifts of mother nature in our orchid farm.
+Here you may lead a holistic lifestyle, harmonizing with the environment.

 There is no other place in Ecuador where you can eat great vegetarian food, play with a monkey, admire orchids, plant herbs and sweat out toxins in a temascal.
 Some of the activities that await you at Vrindavan Ecological Gardens include yoga retreats, mystical and ecological tours, natural medicine, meditation, Vedic philosophy, organic agriculture, permaculture and vegetarian cooking.